kim-codes/event-planning-resources/README.md

 - Newsletter
 - Classroom announcements

+Be sure to ensure that attendees know where to find information.
+Be consistent and try to have one central place with all the information.

 #### Example Tweets
 *Join [club name] on [date] for [purpose of event]  #[whatevercoolhashtag] at [place] **(link to website / sign up )**.*